CDLUC3/ezid/doc/apidoc.2.rst

 **reserved**
   The identifier is known only to EZID.
-This status may be used to reserve an identifier name within EZID without advertising the identifier's existence to resolving and other external services.
+This status may be used to reserve an identifier name within EZID without advertising the identifier's existence to resolvers and other external services.
+A reserved identifier may be deleted.

 **unavailable**
   The identifier is public, but the object referenced by the